ghetzel/diecast/README.md

 # diecast [![GoDoc](https://godoc.org/github.com/ghetzel/diecast?status.svg)](https://godoc.org/github.com/ghetzel/diecast)

-A dynamic site generator that consumes REST services and renders static HTML output in realtime
+A dynamic site generator that consumes REST services and renders static HTML output.

 # Overview

 `diecast` is a utility and importable Golang package that allows you to dynamically render a directory tree of template files into HTML.
 Data can be retrieved from third-party API sources and on-the-fly included during the template rendering process.
-This allows you to create entire websites that consume external data sources and present complete UI from them.
+This allows you to create entire websites that consume external data sources and present a complete UI for them.

 # Example